keunlee/amq-streams-broker-authorization-sample/README.md

-# Strimzi + Keycloak + LDAP: Broker Authorization Sample
+# Kafka + Keycloak + LDAP: Broker Authorization Sample

 This use case demonstrates the following features: